Impressive battery life (for Wear OS)

 - 4GB storage

 Up until now, every TicWatch has been powered by Qualcomm’s Snapdragon Wear 2100 SoC.
-This now three-year-old chip was superseded by the Snapdragon 3100 last year and, despite a painfully slow adoption rate, several Wear OS watches with the processor have boasted improvements to performance and, crucially, battery efficiency.
+This now three-year-old chip was superseded by the Snapdragon 3100 in 2018 and, despite a painfully slow adoption rate, several Wear OS watches with the processor have boasted improvements to performance and, crucially, battery efficiency.

 The TicWatch Pro 4G/LTE still uses the Snapdragon Wear 2100.